Somersham: Government

 As a civil parish, Somersham has a parish council, consisting of fifteen councillors.
 The second tier of local government is Huntingdonshire District Council.
 Somersham is a district ward and is represented on the district council by two councillors.
 The highest tier of local government is Cambridgeshire County Council Somersham is part of the electoral division of Somersham and Earith and is represented on the county council by one councillor.

 At Westminster Somersham is in the parliamentary constituency of North West Cambridgeshire, currently represented by the Conservative MP Shailesh Vara, who has represented the constituency since 2005.

 Somersham was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Somersham became a part of the county of Cambridgeshire.

 Demography

 Population

 In the period 1801 to 1901 the population of Somersham was recorded every ten years by the UK census.
 During this time the population was in the range of 833 (the lowest was in 1801) and 1653 (the highest was in 1851).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 4670 acre and the population density of Somersham in 2011 was 522.
 1 persons per square mile (201.
 6 per square kilometre).

 Culture and community

 Containing a public house, two schools, and many shops, it is a well catered village, despite the recent closing of a number of small shops.
-Current shops include a Tesco express, Costcutter & post office, Florists, Printers, Pet shop, Chemists, 4 hair salons/barbers, a Chinese takeaway, Indian takeaway, a cafe, Fish and chip shop, 2 doctors surgeries and 2 playgroups.